-Extend Push and hold the splitter control toward the front of the machine to move the wedge toward the front.
-When you release the splitter control, it automatically moves to the Neutral position.
+mac Whe n and hold the splitter control toward the front of the hine to move the wedge toward the front.
+In you release the splitter control, it automatically moves to Neutral position. ------------ ---

 Neutral When the splitter-control lever is at the center of the hydraulic valve, it is in the neutral position.
-In this position, the wedge is stopped.
+In this position, the wedge

 Logs can be put onto or removed from the log splitter when the splitter control is in the Neutral position.

 Retract Pull and hold the splitter control toward the rear of the machine to move the wedge toward the rear.

-machine to move the wedge toward the rear.
 When you release the splitter control, it automatically moves to the Neutral position.